 Thales has performed extensively in Texas and around the country.
 In 2007, Thales was featured on NPR’s From the Top broadcast nationwide from a performance in Bethesda Maryland’s Music Center at Strathmore, and in 2010 Thales was featured as a New Young Artist at the Victoria Bach Festival for which he performed a feature concert and six outreach concerts in the Victoria community.

 Thales began studying the classical guitar at age 7 with Dr. Matthew Hinsley, Executive Director of Austin Classical Guitar.
 Thales has had masterclasses with over twenty-five classical guitarists including Pepe Romero, David Russell, Paul Galbraith, Eliot Fisk, Xuefei Yang, and Kazuhito Yamashita.
 In 2009, he had one week of intensive study with the Peruvian virtuoso Jorge Caballero.
 Thales currently studies at the University of Texas at Austin pursuing a degree in classical guitar performance with Adam Holzman and a degree in Plan II Honors, a multidisciplinary liberal arts program.

-For the past three years, Thales has been a member of the UT Guitar Quartet which has become one of the best young guitar ensembles in the nation.
+For the past four years, Thales has been a member of the UT Guitar Quartet which has become one of the best young guitar ensembles in the nation.
 The UTGQ has twice won its division of the only national classical guitar ensemble competition in the country and was one of two featured university ensembles in the Guitar Foundation of America’s 2013 Ensemble Showcase concert.
-In addition to performing with the UTGQ, Thales has made arrangements of pieces by Mozart and Faure for the quartet.
+In addition to performing with the UTGQ, Thales has made arrangements of pieces by Mozart, Faure, and Liadov for the quartet.

 To contact Thales, please send him an email at firstname.lastname@example.org.